We live in a world that teaches us to look over our shoulder each time we use / cite / quote / link out to another person’s work.

 1. Add fewer images

-I usually stick to one image per post unless I need to add more to give readers a visual explanation of the text.
+I usually stick to one image per post unless I need to add more to give readers a visual explanation of the text (although I’ve been breaking that rule more and more these days).

 2. Resize images before uploading them to your post